cverluise/parseEPO/README.md

 Explore the **EP full-text data for text analytics (CC4)** in a minute.

 - 🚧 WiP 🚧: We have prepared the data for you.
 You can start exploring the full database using **BigQuery** right now.
 Efficient full-scale analysis is literally one click away from you.
-- [Developers](set-up.md): This project is based on a standard **ETL** pipeline.
+- [Developers][doc-dev]: This project is based on a standard **ETL** pipeline.
 Advanced users can build on it to design their own implementation and/or set options that are most convenient to them.

 This is an open-source project ([MIT-2](./LICENSE.md)).